Lega Serie A: League

 Serie A counts a total number of 20 clubs.
 In each season (that starts in August, to end in following May) every club faces the others twice (double round-robin system): once in home stadium and once in the opponents one, for 38 total games (19 for each half).
 Teams gain 3 points for win and a point for draw: no points are gained for lost matches.
 Ranking is based on total points: the top-club (with the most points) is crowned Italian champion at the end of season.
 If two or more teams are equal on number of points, they are ranked by following criteria: head-to-head records (results and points), goal difference in these games, goal difference overall, most goals scored, draw.

 The three lowest placed teams are relegated in Serie B, as three other sides (two top-teams and play-off winner) are promoted in order to replace them.

 Cup

-The Lega Serie A organizes the main Italian cup competition, the Coppa Italia, which is open also to all Serie B clubs and some clubs from the Serie C and the Serie D.
+The Lega Serie A organizes the main Italian cup competition, the Coppa Italia, which is open also to all Serie B clubs and some clubs from the Serie C.